TtheBC01/P256-Solidity/README.md

 // concatenate authenticatorData and clientDataHash const combinedLength = authenticatorData.byteLength + clientDataHash.byteLength;
 const authMessageBuffer = new ArrayBuffer(combinedLength);

-const combinedView = new Uint8Array(authMessageBuffer);
+// We'll store all the bytes in a combined view const combinedView = new Uint8Array(authMessageBuffer);

+// cast the buffers as Uint8Arrays
 const authDataView = new Uint8Array(authenticatorData);
 const cDataHashView = new Uint8Array(clientDataHash);

-combinedView.set(authDataView, 0);
+// Set the appropriate components of the combinedView container combinedView.set(authDataView, 0);
 combinedView.set(cDataHashView, authenticatorData.byteLength);

+// Finally, you can user crypto.subtle.verify to hash authMessageBuffer and send the result to Solidity const authMessageHash = await crypto.subtle.digest("SHA-256", new Uint8Array(authMessageBuffer));
+const authMessageHashString = authMessageHash.reduce((t, x) => t + x.toString(16).padStart(2, '0'), ''); // prepend w/ `0x` and send to Solidity
 ```

 Now `authMessageBuffer` contains a byte payload than can be used by `crypto.subtle.verify`.
 The hashing algorithm used for the authentication message